Table of Contents

 If you would like to suggest a game, contact me through social media and shoot me a message.
 Onward with a completely arbitrary list of extremely interesting role playing games!

 I’m a huge fan of compact games, and nothing gets more compact than the 200 Word RPGs.
-The Alphabet is a series of 26 posts featuring some of the more interesting submissions from the 2015 and 2016 challenges.
+The Alphabet is a series of 26 reviews featuring some of the more interesting submissions.
 I’m sure you’ll find something interesting in that mix.

 Kickstarted in October of 2016, Synthicide completely overwhelmed me on my first read-through.
 An absolutely gorgeous game, Synth is packed with player options, tactical combat, weapons, cybernetics, mutations, and more!
 There is a lot of interesting ideas here, but it struck me as “too complex for me.”
 I put it down, and walked away.